traefik/traefik/docs/content/traefik-hub/index.md

 * provide ACME certificates to Traefik
 * transfer requests from the SaaS Platform to Traefik (and then avoid the users to expose directly their infrastructure on the internet)

+!!! warning "Traefik Hub EntryPoint"

+    When the Traefik Hub feature is enabled, Traefik exposes some services meant for the Traefik Hub Agent on a dedicated entryPoint (on port `9900` by default).
+    Given their sensitive nature, those services should not be publicly exposed.

 !!! important "Learn More About Traefik Hub"

     This section is intended only as a brief overview for Traefik users who are not familiar with Traefik Hub.